-Support Syrian families who’ve fled to neighboring countries.
-Help meet basic needs for water and shelter while focusing especially on the emotional and developmental needs of traumatized children.
+Support Syrian families who’ve been displaced by ongoing conflict.
+Help meet basic needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.

 All stories about Syria

 Jordan, Syria: Syria refugee crisis becoming ‘unsustainable’ March 6, 2013

 A visit to the Syrian refugee registration center in Jordan, which is receiving thousands of families who cross the border each day, highlights the urgent needs in this water-strapped country.

 Jordan, Syria: A new home full of warmth and laughter February 11, 2013

 Meet one family who finally has protection from freezing temperatures thanks to Mercy Corps' winterization project in northern Jordan.

 Lebanon, Syria: Warm coats are a simple source of hope February 7, 2013